ktorio/ktor-documentation/topics/custom_plugins.md

 }
 ```

-If you install this feature in your app, it would print request time for each request:
+If you install this plugin in your app, it would print request time for each request:
 ```text
 Request /path took: 112 (ms)
 Request /other/path took: 99 (ms)